-Through September and October, our celebration spills into the community with a marvellous potpourri of events called Shakespeare Onstage-Offstage.
+Through September and October, 2013, our celebration spilled into the community with a marvellous potpourri of events called Shakespeare Onstage-Offstage.

-Victoria's own Hoyne Brewing Company is concocting a Falstaff Ale just for the occasion – available only at the Royal Theatre during performances of Falstaff.
+Victoria's own Hoyne Brewing Company concocted a Falstaff Ale just for the occasion – available at the Royal Theatre during performances of Falstaff.

 Above right, director Glynis Leyshon, conductor Timothy Vernon, and Brian Bannatyne-Scott (Falstaff) raise glasses of Hoyne's Falstaff Ale to toast Shakespeare and POV's upcoming production of Verdi's Falstaff.

-All four Folios of Shakespeare's plays are displayed together for the first time in BC at the Shakespeare's Big Books exhibit at the Legacy Gallery.
+All four Folios of Shakespeare's plays were displayed together for the first time in BC at the Shakespeare's Big Books exhibit at the Legacy Gallery.
 See below for more details.

 The Belfry Theatre offers a season brimming with Shakespearean goodies, beginnning with Goodnight Desdemona, Good Morning Juliet, an exuberant play about the chaos that ensues when two of the Bard's tragic heroines don't die after all.

-The Greater Victoria Public Library, the University of Victoria Libraries, the Belfry Theatre, CBC Radio, and POV present a wealth of behind-the-scenes explorations, performances, talks, and exhibits.
+The Greater Victoria Public Library, the University of Victoria Libraries, the Belfry Theatre, CBC Radio, and POV presented a wealth of behind-the-scenes explorations, performances, talks, and exhibits.

 The University of Victoria Libraries is excited to offer you two exhibits this year to celebrate Pacific Opera Victoria's production of Falstaff.
 Both events are part of the Shakespeare Onstage-Offstage community collaboration.